I killed a star last night. With my fist

 without oxygen.

-He became a smaller piece of illumination, a formless
+He became a smaller piece of illumination, what he had just

 Weary from pulling, I gave a final tug.